 "It is not art.
-No, not human art. exploiting bees."
+No, not human art. were held on her head by a plastic Bee art, maybe.
+This young man is

-In front of the commissioned piece piece, "Apiscaryatid," is a record of a completed process.
+In front of the commissioned piece stands a young woman, stunned.
+The piece, "Apiscaryatid," is a record of a completed process.
 It is a life-size naked female figure of beeswax.
 One foot is held slightly to one side.
 The arms are held in back, hands clasped.
 The head is in a relaxed position.
 The whole stance is easy, natural.
-The this, but I'm moved by its power beyond telling."
+The had come together on a mild afternoon young woman gazing at the figure late in September at the city's Lau-says, "I came prepared to laugh at this, but I'm moved by its power beyond telling."

-$\mathbf{B}^{\mathrm{ECAUSE}}$ , as a beekeeper, I spend a portion of my workdays at the edge of entomology, thinking about bugs and trying to figure out what they are up to, friends from more acceptable trades are constantly sending of this particular kind of art today. entomological half, which they con- spin cocoons in wooden grids.
-The
+BECAUSE, as a beekeeper, I spend a portion of my workdays at the edge of entomology, thinking about bugs and trying to figure out what they are up to, friends from more acceptable trades are constantly sending ture was done, the honeybees were me clippings about insects and tellgone, but Puett was there.
+Puett, a ing me funny bug stories.
+It is their New Yorker, is point man, as it were, attempt to keep in touch with my